 Apps for iOS, Android, Windows, and Macintosh that provide a basic means for communicating using American Sign Language.
-A must-have for responders who don't know ASL and have hearing impaired residents in their area.

 Pet ownership and health records, how to report your pet as missing, disaster preparedness and more in this app from the American Society for Prevention of Cruelty to Animals.

 Official FEMA app for iOS, and Android contains disaster safety tips, an interactive emergency kit list, emergency meeting location information, and a map with open shelters and open FEMA Disaster Recovery Centers (DRCs).

 Need to interact with someone but don't speak their language?
 Use Google translate to help.
 Available for both Android and iOS, and on the web.

 The American Red Cross has developed a number of apps, including these for iOS, and Android

 Developed as a public service by physicians and educators in emergency care at the University of Washington and King County EMS, the Resuscitate application provides instant information on how to perform CPR, operate four commonly available Automated External Defibrillators (AED) and how to aid a choking victim. iOS Only

 Available for iOS and Android. ubAlert lets you report an event, and sends alerts to those subscribed.
 Alerts can also come from organizations monitoring events.
 All you have to do is report what is happening, where, how serious the event is, and how large the impact area could be.
 Then, ubAlert checks to see who may be within the impact area you designed and is interested in the alert, and we send them an alert!